 For 2022, the weekly maximum is $551.02.
 You will receive these benefits until you are able to return to work or until your doctor finds that your condition has improved as much as it is going to (this is called "maximum medical improvement").
 However, if neither has occurred, benefits will typically end after 450 weeks.

 If you are able to work while recovering from your injury, but you're earning less than you normally do, you can receive temporary partial disability benefits.
 These benefits are two-thirds of the difference between your average weekly wages before the injury and your wage-earning capacity after the injury, subject to the same maximum mentioned above.

-Mississippi's schedule lists injuries to certain body parts—such as a hand, arm, leg, foot, finger, toe, eye, and ear—and designates a maximum number of weeks for which benefits are paid.
+The duration of these benefits is determined by Mississippi's schedule of injuries.
+The schedule lists injuries to certain body parts—such as a hand, arm, leg, foot, finger, toe, eye, and ear—and designates a maximum number of weeks for which benefits are paid.
 For example, the schedule allows a worker to receive benefits for 200 weeks for the total loss of use of an arm.
 If the worker has suffered only a 50% loss of use, he or she can receive benefits for 100 weeks.

 Injuries not listed on the schedule are considered industrial disabilities to the body as a whole.
-You can receive two-thirds of your average weekly wages, subject to the same weekly maximum mentioned above.
-The duration of your benefits will depend on the severity of your disability and your loss of earning capacity.
+If you have an ongoing wage loss, you can receive two-thirds of the difference between your preinjury wages and what you are able to earn after your injury.
 These benefits are available for a maximum of 450 weeks.